San Jose, Nueva Ecija: American era

 The construction of the Municipal building and the construction of more roads leading to the barrios were launched by Gregorio Cadhit (1916–1919).
 He was re-elected to office from 1919 to 1922.
-During his term in 1919 to 1922, he initiated the construction of one of the buildings of the public market.
+During his second term, he initiated the construction of one of the buildings of the public market.

-As years went by, the town became so progressive that there was a need for more public improvements and building constructions for the welfare of the populace.
-As an answer to such demands, the newly elected President Rafael Rueda and Vice-president Estanislao Arquero with the help of other municipal officials put up a Puericulture Center and a Municipal Nursery during the period from 1922 to 1925.
+As years went by, the town developed such that there was a need for more public improvements and building constructions for the welfare of the populace.
+To meet these demands, the newly elected President Rafael Rueda and Vice-president Estanislao Arquero with the help of other municipal officials put up a Puericulture Center and a Municipal Nursery from 1922 to 1925.
 A second building for the public market was also constructed.
 Telephone lines connecting the poblacion with all the barrios were installed.
 A road to Kalbarito (now Palestina) was constructed and more improvement of roads was done.

-Another man in the person of Raymundo Eugenio was elected Municipal President of San Jose for the period from 1925 to 1928.
+Raymundo Eugenio was elected Municipal President of San Jose for the period from 1925 to 1928.
 A third building for the public market was constructed and more construction of roads, especially those leading to Andres Bonifacio, were put underway.

 In 1928–1931, Apolonio Pascual and Vice-president Victorino Villar were instrumental in putting up the fourth building for the public market and the municipal dispensary.
 More improvement of roads leading to the barrios was also done.

 Raymundo Eugenio was re-elected to the office.
 He served from 1931 to 1934 with Vice-president Ladislao Bunag.
-Raymundo Eugenio was called the road-building President of San Jose because of the untiring efforts that he exerted in the construction of many roads especially roads leading to the barrios of Bagong Bayan, Porais, Tondod, and Andres Bonifacio.
+Eugenio was called the road-building President of San Jose because of his efforts in the construction of many roads especially leading to the barrios of Bagong Bayan, Porais, Tondod, and Andres Bonifacio.

 Apolonio Pascual was re-elected for the 1934–1937 term.
-Dimas Tomas was the Vice President for the same term.
-Due to a change in the set-up in 1935, which was known as the commonwealth government, the heads of the municipal government came to be known and called Alcalde and Vice-Alcalde.
+Dimas Tomas was his vice president.
+Changes in the set-up in 1935 upon the establishment of the Philippine Commonwealth marked the transition of the heads of the municipal government to be known as the Alcalde and Vice-Alcalde.
 Aside from the construction of more roads, the barrios of Patacla (now San Francisco) and A. Pascual were founded.
-The waterworks that provides the people of San Jose with drinking water was constructed and installed.
+The waterworks that provide the people of San Jose with drinking water was constructed and installed.
 The home economics building of San Jose Central School was also constructed.

 Alcalde Pedro Del Pilar and Vice-Alcalde Severino Bautista, under the Commonwealth government, established NARIC (National Rice and Corn) buying stations in the town.
 This was during their term of office from 1937 to 1940.
 They were re-elected for the 1940–1942 term.
 As a continuation of their policies, the improvement of roads was continued.